Updated for 2019.

 Using the Keyword Tool

-The keyword tool can be found in the adgroup options or the keyword view.
+The keyword tool can be found inside the ad group setup options screen or the keyword view.
 It gives an indication of search volumes for each keyword, but no specific volume numbers.

 Ideally you want to find keywords that have a high search volume and low competition, because the higher the competition the more you are likely to pay per tap.